Devansh2005/Text-Editor/README.md

 =======================================================================

 # Contributing
 Pull requests are welcome.
 If someone wants to contribute to this project can fork and add the Functionalities.
-Like adding a button for text to speech using pyttsx3.
+Like adding a loading bar/loading wheel while text-to-speech is processing.